javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 Forms and control elements, such as `<input>` have a lot of special properties and events.

-Working with forms can be much more convenient if we know them.
+Working with forms will be much more convenient when we learn them.

 ## Navigation: form and elements

 Document forms are members of the special collection `document.forms`.

-That's a *named* collection: we can use both the name and the number to get the form.
+That's a so-called "named collection": it's both named and ordered.
+We can use both the name or the number in the document to get the form.

 ```js no-beautify
 document.forms.my - the form with name="my"